Are YOU missing out on thousands of dollars because of hidden Amazon inventory and fulfillment fees?

 Now, back to the your item sourcing.
 Say you might want to source an ornate glass teapot.

 Plug in the product URL or ASIN of the product you would like to emulate.

 Click Calculate on the FBA calculator, watch the magic happen.

 The FBA calculator shows the current retail price, ASIN, product weight and dimensions, followed by Profit Per Unit.
 This is what you’re grossing after the Referral Fee and Amazon fees have been lopped off.

 From there the FBA calculator takes you into the nitty gritty – your product’s Upfront Cost, ongoing Monthly Expense, expected Monthly Profit, and Total Profitability on your current run of inventory.
-You can even adjust product dimensions and hit the Advanced Settings to get the complete picture – everything from your Landed Unit Cost folding in your manufacturing charge, Diligence Costs that cover inspection, duty and sourcing agent fees, and all of your product incidentals like photography, package design, and more.
+You can even adjust product dimensions and hit the Advanced Settings to get the complete picture.
+Everything from your Landed Unit Cost folding in your manufacturing charge, Diligence Costs that cover inspection, duty and sourcing agent fees.
+All of your product incidentals like photography, package design, and more.

-Click the plus signs in the adjacent fields to see the same product at different desired price points and profits, add similar products to compare, and decide whether you want to take the next step with this product or plug in a different one.
+Click the plus signs in the adjacent fields to see the same product at different desired price points and profits.
+Add similar products to compare.
+Then decide whether you want to take the next step with this product or plug in a different one.

 Calculate, Then Research

 Once you’ve counted FBA fees, extra costs and projected profits with the Amazon FBA calculator, follow up with Market Intelligence, our Amazon product research tool.
 Research trends, price trends, and more to see how competitive the market you’re about to wade into really is.
 Is it even a good market?